centreon/centreon-documentation/versioned_docs/version-23.04/resources/known-issues.md

 ### Workaround

-There is currently no workaround.
+There is no workaround but the feature will be available in a coming version.

 ## Centreon Web